-Cisco DMP is a school managed and trusted end point in the campus access layer, hence the network administrator must apply the common security and QoS policy for DMP as defined for other trusted end-points like IP phones.
-In a typical deployment scenario, a single access layer switch may be connected to several other trusted and un-trusted end-points, hence it becomes an important task for administrator to provide secure and suitable network services.
+Cisco DMP is an enterprise managed and trusted end point in the campus access layer, hence the network administrator must apply the common security and QoS policy for DMP as defined for other trusted endpoints like IP phones.
+In a typical deployment scenario, a single access layer switch may be connected to several other trusted and un-trusted endpoints, hence it becomes an important task for administrator to provide secure and suitable network services.